Cap-go/capgo/src/pages/blog/automatic-build-and-release-with-github-actions.md

 ---
-title: "Automatic build and release with Github actions"
+title: Automatic build and release with Github actions
-description: "Create your own CI/CD pipeline with Github actions for free, to deploy your app every time you push to main."
+description: Create your own CI/CD pipeline with Github actions for free, to deploy your app every time you push to main.
-author: "Martin Donadieu"
+author: Martin Donadieu
-date: "2022-03-23"
+date: 2022-03-23
-head_image: /github_actions.webp
+head_image: "/github_actions.webp"
 head_image_alt: Github action illustration
 tag: CI/CD
 published: true

 ---

-This tutorial focuses on the Github hosting but you can adapt it with little tweek to any other CI/CD platform.
+This tutorial focuses on the GitHub hosting, but you can adapt it with little tweak to any other CI/CD platform.

-# Commit convetion
+# Commit convention

-First you need to start following the commit convention [`conventionalcommits`](https://www.conventionalcommits.org/en/v1.0.0/)` this will help the tooling understand how upgrade the version number, it's 5 min to learn it.
+First you need to start following the commit convention [`conventionalcommits`](https://www.conventionalcommits.org/en/v1.0.0/)\` this will help the tooling understand how upgrade the version number, it's 5 min to learn it.

 ![Conventional commits](/conventional_commits.webp)

-# Github actions for tag
+# GitHub actions for tag

-Then you need to create your first Github action to automatically build and create tag.
+Then you need to create your first GitHub action to automatically build and create tag.

 Create a file at this path: `.github/workflows/bump_version.yml`